AndreBee/python-seo-scripts/keyword-research/README.md

 Once you have downloaded the script and installed the dependencies you can do the following:

-- Create a new .csv file with a list of keywords to get suggestions for, one keyword per line.
+1) Create a new .csv file with a list of keywords to get suggestions for, one keyword per line.
 Save the file and include the path in the script.
+2) On the terminal, just run:

+                python keywordtool_google_suggester.py

-- On the terminal, just run '''python keywordtool_google_suggester.py''' and follow the progress on the screen until the output file is generated.
+3) Follow the progress on the screen until the output file is generated.

 ## API limits and settings